MicroServices-SocialApp/Post-API/README.md

     Setup Alembic for the database upgrades and history.

-3. User Authentication and Authorization

-    Implemented user creation and login endpoints.

-    Utilized werkzeug for securely hashing and verifying user passwords.

-    Integrated OAuth2 (specifically the Password flow) for issuing access tokens upon successful login.

-    Implemented JWT (JSON Web Tokens) for stateless user authentication.
-The JWTs are signed and contain the user ID, allowing the API to identify the authenticated user on subsequent requests.

-    Created a dependency function to extract and validate the JWT from the request header, ensuring that only authenticated and authorized users can access protected routes.

-4. CRUD Operations Implementation
+3. CRUD Operations Implementation

-    User: Developed endpoints for creating a user and fetching user details.
+    Post: Developed endpoints for creating a Post and fetching Post details.

-5. Data Validation
+4. Data Validation

-    Leveraged Pydantic models to define the expected structure and validation rules for all incoming request data (e.g., email format, required fields for a post) and outgoing response data.
+    Leveraged Pydantic models to define the expected structure and validation rules for all incoming request data and outgoing response data.
 This ensures data integrity and consistency.

-6. Testing
+5. Testing

     Wrote unit and integration tests using Pytest to ensure all endpoints, database operations, and authentication logic functioned as expected.
 This included testing successful operations, error handling, and authorization failures.